an initiative by SEEK Development

 This means that, in comparison to other donors who have introduced ODA cuts by shrinking their development budgets, the US effectively has the same foreign assistance budget in 2025 as it did in 2024.
 Any ‘cuts’ to US ODA in 2025 would therefore stem from budgeted funds not being paid out rather than a reduction in the development budget.

-The administration is considering submitting a formal request to Congress to rescind funding that had previously been approved for various agencies and programs, including the State Department and USAID.
-This would provide a legal path to withholding funds appropriated for foreign assistance.
+The administration has signaled intent to ask Congress to rescind ~US$20 billion in previously approved funds.
+If approved, this would reduce the foreign affairs budget by approximately 84%, for a total of US$9.6 billion in new funds.
+This would provide a legal path to withholding funds already appropriated for foreign assistance.
 A process, outlined in the Impoundment Control Act of 1974, would allow potential rescissions to be considered on an expedited basis and would require only a simple majority in both the House and Senate to become law.

 Even if the administration’s legal petitions to evade or rescind these funds fail, it is highly unlikely that final US ODA figures will stand at the same levels as 2024.
 The efforts to shutter USAID, end partner contracts, and gut agency supply chains mean that these funds will not be able to be implemented as intended now that foreign assistance systems, staffing, and infrastructure are defunct or dismantled.